-The IJB are required to make provision for any claims notified by the NHS Central Legal Office according to the value and probability of settlement.
-Where a claim is not provided for in full, the balance would be included as a contingent liability.
-The corresponding recovery from CNORIS in respect of amounts provided for would be recorded as a debtor and that in respect of amounts disclosed as contingent liabilities are disclosed as contingent assets.
+The IJB makes a provision for any claims notified by the NHS Central Legal Office according to the value of the claim and the probability of settlement.
+Where a claim is not provided for in full the balance is included as a contingent liability.
+The corresponding recovery from CNORIS in respect of amounts provided for is recorded as a debtor and that in respect of amounts disclosed as contingent liabilities are disclosed as contingent assets.